Logan's Run (TV series)

-Logan's Run is a short-lived American science fiction television series, a spin-off from the 1976 film of the same name.
+Logan's Run is an American science fiction television series, a spin-off from the 1976 film of the same title.
 The series starred Gregory Harrison as Logan 5 (the title character), Heather Menzies as Jessica 6, and Randy Powell as Francis 7.
 This series was aired on CBS from September 16, 1977, to February 6, 1978.

 The series maintains the basic premise and visual style of the film in that Logan and Jessica have escaped from the "City of Domes" so that they will not have to die upon reaching the age of 30.
 The series differs from the plot of the movie in various ways, and depicts Logan and Jessica on the run in each episode in various locations on future Earth as they search for the mythical place known as "Sanctuary".
-Logan and Jessica are also assisted in each episode by an android called Rem (Donald Moffat) who did not appear in the film version.
+Logan and Jessica are also assisted in each episode by an android called REM (acronym for Reclective – meaning self-programming, problem-solving – Entity Mobile), a character created for the series and played by Donald Moffat.

-The series lasted only 14 episodes before it was cancelled due to its low rating.
-Three additional episodes were filmed but never aired.
+The series lasted only 14 episodes before it was cancelled due to low ratings.
+The last three episodes were aired in syndication only.

 Plot

 The series depicted Logan and Jessica escaping from the City of Domes only to be pursued by Francis (Randolph Powell) and various other Sandmen.
-Traveling in a futuristic hovercraft-like vehicle which they find in an abandoned building in the remains of Washington DC, they embark on a trek through post-apocalyptic United States to find Sanctuary.
+Traveling in the "SolarCraft," a futuristic hovercraft-like vehicle which they find in an abandoned building in the remains of Washington, D.C., they embark on a trek through the post-apocalyptic United States to find Sanctuary.
 On their journey, they encounter strange human societies, robots and aliens.
-The domed city (including Carousel) was seen only in the pilot and two other episodes, using recycled footage from the film.
+The domed city (including Carrousel) was seen only in the pilot and two other episodes, using recycled footage from the film.
 In a change from the book and film, the television series had the city secretly run by a cabal of older citizens who promised Francis a life beyond the age of 30 as a city elder if he can capture the fugitives.
 Logan and Jessica were joined on their journey by an android named Rem (played by Donald Moffat), whom they encounter in a futuristic city run by robots.